New Albany Park Projects

 input-arrow input-arrow Taylor Farm Park

-Aspects of phase one now open to the public include a walking trail loop, wood boardwalks, a permeable parking lot, and playground.
+Aspects of phase one that opened to the public in 2023 include a walking trail loop, wood boardwalks, a permeable parking lot, and playground.
 The playground features a rubberized play surface to provide accessibility to all abilities and consists of two play areas – one with play equipment designed for ages 2-5 and the other with equipment designed for ages 5-12.

 After performing an assessment of structures on site and consulting with a barn restoration expert, the City of New Albany made the decision to remove the original Taylor Farm barn and other structures on the property.
 The barn was in very poor condition structurally, and the restoration consultant did not deem any aspects of it worth salvaging.
 The barn would have needed to be lifted by several feet to get it out of the floodplain.